holoviz/panel/doc/explanation/components/components_overview.md

 gspec[-1, 1:]
 ```

-For more details on using `GridSpec` Panels, see the [reference gallery](../../reference/layouts/GridSpec.ipynb).
+For more details on using `GridSpec` Panels, see the [component gallery](../../reference/layouts/GridSpec.ipynb).